Mike Gulian

 Gulian also played five seasons in the NFL for the Buffalo All-Americans (1923), Frankford Yellow Jackets (1924), and Providence Steam Roller (1925–1927).
-He was the first Armenian-born player in the NFL.
-He is distinguished as being the first Armenian to play in the National Football League.

 After retiring from football, Gulian worked for the Equitable Life Assurance Company in Boston.
 During World War II, he served in the United States Army for 10 months and then with the American Red Cross in India for three years.
 Gulian died in 1970 at his home in Newton, Massachusetts.